adobe/experience-platform-workshop-201901/chapters/chapter-6-precursor.md

 1. After all this setup you are now ready to generate an JWT and bearer token to interact with Adobe I/O. In order to make this process easier we'll be using an Adobe I/O Runtime action.

-   From our newly imported `Platform Summit` collection, open chapter 2 and click on `Adobe I/O Runtime: Generate Auth`.
+   From our newly imported `Platform Summit` collection, open `Pre-Chapter 6` and click on `Adobe I/O Runtime: Generate Auth`.
 Then click on the body tab:

    ![](../images/chapter-2/postman_auth_body.png)